1 – Introduction

 2) “Make an end of sins.”
 Jesus once said, “whoever commits sin is a slave of sin.”
 He said this to some who said, “We. . . have never been in bondage to anyone.”
 (John 8:33-34) So, what the angel Gabriel is trying to do here is steer Daniel’s attention away from the minor matter of the Jews’ physical bondage – minor in God’s way of looking at things – to the far more serious issue of spiritual bondage.

-In essence, the prophecy here becomes like a springboard, catapulting us from the physical captivity in Babylon that the Jews were longing to be freed from to the spiritual captivity in sin – the root cause of mankind’s troubles from which we so desperately need deliverance.
+In essence, the prophecy here becomes like a springboard, catapulting us from the physical captivity in Babylon that the Jews were longing to be freed from to the spiritual captivity in sin – from which all humanity so desperately need deliverance.

 3) “Make reconciliation for iniquity.”
 Or to pardon or make atonement for wrongdoing.
 This is probably the most important step in the process of finishing and making an end of wrongdoing.
-If it were only a matter of judgment and justice and accountability without any mercy or forgiveness, there would be lacking that most vital component: the inspiration and desire in the heart of mankind to want to change and live righteously.
+If it were only a matter of judgment and justice and accountability without any mercy or forgiveness, there would be lacking that most vital component: the inspiration and desire in people’s hearts to want to change and live righteously.

 So there are three words here: “transgression, sins, iniquity”, which cover the various levels of “wrongdoing” that are to be forgiven and, in the Age to come, not allowed to function or thrive as they are nowadays.
 Does that mean a perpetual “wet blanket” is going to descend on the world?
 No, hardly.
 God has created us to enjoy life, and the Age to come will be full of pleasures, excitements, fulfillment, freedom, and thrills that we can barely imagine right now.